onflow/docs/docs/networks/network-architecture/user-safety.md

 ![mev](images/mev_attack.png)

-Flow’s multi-node architecture provides censorship & MEV resistance by design:
+Flow’s multi-role architecture provides censorship & MEV resistance by design:
 - Transactions are randomly assigned to collection nodes for inclusion in collections and eventually in blocks.
 Each collection node only sees a subset of transactions.